MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Theoretical Formalism

 In Appendix \ref{app:EffectNoiseIntegration}, we prove that the moving average of the noise is equivalent to assuming a separation of timescales and performing an integration that uses a finer time step to integrate the noise-dependent dynamics (associated with $\mathcal{L}_{z_{t}}$) than the remainder of the equation-of-motion ($\mathcal{L}_0$).
+In Appendix \ref{app:eff_int_test}, we provide sample calculations that demonstrate significant reduction in error associated with large integration time steps under the effective integration of the noise.
 To avoid generating noise that will not be used in our calculations, we set the effective integration time step $\tau$ to the noise sampling time step (see Sec. \ref{sec:noise_construction}).